Pinky Rose: “You know what?”

 Millie Lammoreaux: “What?”

 Pinky Rose: “You’re the most perfect person I ever met.”

 Millie Lammoreaux: “Thanks.”

-Sissy Spacek and Shelly Duvall have both starred in major motion pictures based on the novels of Stephen King: Carrie (1976) and The Shining (1980).
-Thus, they are icons of the genre, two meek and passive women whose great personal power only gets unleashed at a time of extreme stress.
+Sissy Spacek and Shelley Duvall have both starred in major motion pictures based on the novels of Stephen King, Carrie (1976) and The Shining (1980).
+They portray, respectively, icons of the horror genre Carrie White and Wendy Torrance: two meek and passive women whose great personal power only gets unleashed at a time of extreme stress.

 Both Carrie White and Wendy Torrance suffer their own personal apocalypses in their respective movies, one ending in fire:

 The characters of Carrie and Wendy also bring to mind that of fairy-tale heroines.

 Carrie White resonates Snow White who resonates the fairy-tale of “Snow White and Rose Red,” about two girls with polar-opposite personalities: